Reinforcement-Learning-F22/DoublePendulum/README.md

 # DoublePendulum
-This is about make a RL agent to do the control of double pendulum and achieve the swing up and balancing problem.
+This is about make a RL agent to do the control of double pendulum (Pendubot) and achieve the swing up and balancing problem with parameters uncertainty.

 ## Prerequisites